Build a Better Brand

 What’s in a Name?

-A company’s name is one of the most important aspects of the whole company.
+A company’s name is one of the most important aspects of the entire company.
 It will be on all marketing materials, products, web address and can have an impact on future branding decisions you could make.
 You don’t want to choose words that are hard to pronounce, foreign to the target audience, or initials that are not immediately clear on what they stand for.

 Instead, try combining words relevant to your business that will make one new unique word that explains what you do.
 You could also start with a prefix you want customers to associate with your company and build on it.
 For example the car company Acura use the prefix “acu” to express its accurate and precise car qualities.
 (2)